 For example:

-• Virgin Money has a scale for basic valuations, ranging from £112 for properties up to £60,000 to £377 for properties valued between £750,001 – £1,000,000.
+- Virgin Money has a tiered fee scale for basic mortgage valuations, starting at £112 for properties valued up to £60,000, rising to £377 for properties between £750,001 and £1 million.
+Some of their mortgage products also include free valuations, so it’s worth checking the deal details.

 Currently, many lenders are offering free valuations across their ranges.
 So when comparing deals, factor this in as part of the overall value.
 And make sure you view a free valuation as part of a package – it’s unlikely to be worth paying a significantly higher interest rate just for a free valuation.